Illinois: Services

 By the early 2000s, Illinois's economy had moved toward a dependence on high-value-added services, such as financial trading, higher education, law, logistics, and medicine.
 In some cases, these services clustered around institutions that hearkened back to Illinois's earlier economies.
 For example, the Chicago Mercantile Exchange, a trading exchange for global derivatives, had begun its life as an agricultural futures market.
+The Chicago Mercantile Exchange merged with the Chicago Board of Trade (CBOT) to form CME Group, one of the world's leading derivatives marketplaces and futures exchanges.
+CME Group owns the New York Mercantile Exchange and owns 27% of S&P Dow Jones Indices.
+Cboe Global Markets is the largest exchange for trading in options in the United States and the third-largest exchange for trading in equities.
 Other important non-manufacturing industries include publishing, tourism, and energy production and distribution.

+Illinois is home to the headquarters of many Fortune 500 and Global 500 companies.
+They include Abbott, Abbvie, Ace Hardware, Allstate, Archer Daniels Midland, Baxter International, CDW, Exelon, GE Healthcare, Grainger, John Deere, Kraft Heinz, McDonald's, Motorola Solutions, Mondelez International, State Farm, Ulta Beauty, United Airlines, and Walgreens.
+Other notable companies include Aldi, BMO Bank, Conagra Brands, Country Financial, Dude Wipes, Groupon, Growmark, Grubhub, Hyatt, Jimmy John's, JLL, Medline, Morningstar, Inc, Sears, and US Foods.
+Until 2022, Illinois was also home to the headquarters of Boeing, Caterpillar, Citadel LLC, and Tyson Foods.

 Investments

 Venture capitalists funded a total of approximately $62 billion in the U.S. economy in 2016.
 Of this amount, Illinois-based companies received approximately $1.1 billion.
 Similarly, in FY 2016, the federal government spent $461 billion on contracts in the U.S. Of this amount, Illinois-based companies received approximately $8.7 billion.

 Energy

 Illinois is a net importer of fuels for energy, despite large coal resources and some minor oil production.
 Illinois exports electricity, ranking fifth among states in electricity production and seventh in electricity consumption.